 Copycat Subway Raspberry Cheesecake Cookies

-Kevin loves these cookies.
-Last time we took the kids there for a quick lunch he asked me if I thought I could make something similar at home.
+If you’ve ever been to Subway, chances are you’ve spotted (or grabbed!) one of their raspberry cheesecake cookies.
+Kevin loves those cookies.
+The last time we took the kids there for a quick lunch, he asked if I could recreate something similar at home.

 Challenge accepted.